 Q: How often should I flush my water heater in Boise?

-A: Due to the mineral content in our local water, we recommend flushing your water heater tank at least once a year.
-This removes sediment and can significantly extend the life of your unit.
+A: Due to the mineral content in our local water, we recommend flushing your tanked water heater at least once a year.
+This removes sediment and can significantly extend your unit’s lifespan.
+For tankless water heaters, we recommend descaling your system once a year to help protect your system.
+Because of the hard water across Treasure Valley, ID, your system may need to be flushed or descaled more frequently.

 Q: What is the Magic Care Club?

 A: The Magic Care Club is our membership program that offers homeowners peace of mind.
-Members receive priority scheduling, waived dispatch fees, and exclusive discounts on repairs and installations for plumbing, electrical, and HVAC services.
+Members receive priority scheduling, waived dispatch fees, and exclusive discounts on plumbing, electrical, and HVAC repairs and installations.